elixir-cldr/cldr/README.md

 Note that the `:json_library` key can only be defined at the global level since it is required during compilation before any backend module is compiled.

+> #### Automatic configuration of :json_library  {: .info}
+> OTP 27 and Elixir 1.18 both include native JSON libraries.
+Therefore if running on either (or both) of these platforms, no `:json_library` configuration is required or recommended.

 On most platforms other than Windows the `:cacertfile` will be automatically detected.
 Any configured `:cacertfile` will take precedence on all platforms.

-**If configuration beyond the keys `:default_locale`, `:cacertfile` or `:json_library` is defined a deprecation warning is printed at compile time noting that configuration should be moved to a backend module.**
+**If configuration beyond the keys `:default_locale`, `:cacertfile` or `:json_library` are defined a deprecation warning is printed at compile time noting that configuration should be moved to a backend module.**

 ### Configuration Priority